Medical Radiation Sciences FAQ

 What is involved with the placements?

-Each of the three placements is a 15-week, full-time experiential learning course in one of our affiliated clinical facilities located throughout Ontario.
+Each of the three Clinical Practicums are full-time experiential learning courses in one of our affiliated clinical facilities located throughout Ontario.
+Clinical Practicum I is 13 weeks, while Clinical Practicum II and III are 16 weeks.
 During each term, students obtain hands-on experience in performing clinical procedures under the supervision of qualified professionals.
 Because these placements are courses, there are objectives to be met, and students are evaluated on their performance.
 The same tuition applies to a clinical placement term as for an academic term.
 Allocation of students to clinical facilities will be determined by the program (students cannot choose or arrange their own placements), and completion of a placement may require relocation to a city outside of Hamilton.